Makinilla-maker/Personal-Research/PersonalResearch.md

 You can use the [editor on GitHub](https://github.com/Makinilla-maker/Personal-Research/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-In this page i'll explain what's Art Bible, how's made and why is so usefull for a game development

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+In this page I'll explain what's Art Bible, how's made and why is so usefull for a game development.

-### Markdown
+### What's Art Bible

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+The art bible, or art bible, is that reference document where it is indicated and explained how the art that will be represented in the game will be.
+It is made by the art director, who understands what the final game will look like.

+Usually this is done right after the game design document or GDD (Game design document) and before the asset's production since it will help to facilitate production and lower costs.

+If an artist joins the team later, this document will help them keep up with their peers with great ease.
+An idea that you have to keep in mind when making the art bible is "What does my team need to know to contribute to my project?"
+You can write 25 to 30 pages without answering that question, which makes it completely useless.

+The art bible can also serve as a document to attract the attention of investors since you teach them how you want your game to be and they may like that.

 ```markdown
 Syntax highlighted code block